Caloglossa beccarii

-Caloglossa beccarii, known as red moss, is a species of algae that may live in freshwater or brackish environments.
-It is found in the aquarium trade.
+Caloglossa beccarii, known as red moss, is a species of red algae that may live in freshwater or brackish environments.
+While rare, it is sometimes found in the aquarium trade.
+Unlike most other freshwater algae, Caloglossa beccarii is intentionally grown and can be used in aquascape.

-Description and distribution
+Description

-Caloglossa beccarii is most closely related to C. stipitata and C. fluviatilis.
-The species has leafy branches that range in color from dark brown to violet.
-It may grow to be between 2–5 inches (5–10 cm) in length, and forms rhizoids which anchor the plant to surfaces.
+Caloglossa beccarii is a species of complex multicellular red algae.
+The plant has leafy branches that take on a range of colors depending on lighting and its specific environment.
+Shades include purple, purple-red, mauve, dark orange, and brown.
+The plant forms dense mats and has rhizoids which anchor it to surfaces.
+The plant's specific epithet honors the Italian botanist Odoardo Beccari.

+Distribution and habitat

 Caloglossa beccarii is typically found on stones in coastal streams of Southeast Asia, the western Pacific, and northern Australia.
 Specifically, it may be found in Malaysia, Indonesia, Burma, Thailand, and Singapore.
-It grows in association with mangrove trees.
+The species grows in association with mangrove trees.

-The specific epithet honors Italian botanist Odoardo Beccari.

 Uses

 Aquascaping

-Caloglossa beccarii is one of the few species of algae that is used in freshwater aquascaping.
-Although it has been known to European aquarists since the 1990s, it wasn't identified until a 2004 assessment by Maike Lorenz, professor at the University of Goettingen.
+Caloglossa beccarii is one of the few species of algae that is purposefully used in freshwater aquascaping.
+Although it was known to European aquarists since the 1990s, it wasn't identified until a 2004 assessment by Maike Lorenz, professor at the University of Goettingen.
+As an ornamental, the species is sought after for its coloration and habit of attaching itself to aquarium hardscape like rocks and wood.
+The plant is easy to cultivate, and if unchecked, may become weedy.

+To aquarists, Caloglossa beccarii is misleadingly known as "red moss".
+In reality, the species is nowhere close to being a moss, having diverged from green plants at least 1.5 billion years ago.
+As an analogy, this would be like calling a cow a fungus.

+As food

+It has been proposed that Caloglossa beccarii has culinary potential.
+It is a source of trace minerals such as calcium, potassium, iron, magnesium, and manganese, as well as amino acids such as arginine, leucine, and glutamine.
+Additionally, the species is also high in ascorbic acid and antioxidants.

+Phylogeny

 In the trade, it is often referred to as Caloglossa cf. beccarii as certain identification is difficult.
 A 2020 DNA barcoding study isolated C. beccarii from Taiwanese aquarium stores.

-As an ornamental, the species is sought after for its coloration and for its habit of attaching itself to aquarium furniture.
-It is easy to cultivate, and if unchecked, may become weedy.
-It is known to aquarists as "red moss".

-Culinary

-It has been proposed that Caloglossa beccarii has culinary potential.
-It is a source of trace minerals such as calcium, potassium, iron, magnesium, and manganese, as well as amino acids such as arginine, leucine, and glutamine.
-It is high in ascorbic acid and antioxidants.
+The algae is most closely related to C. stipitata and C. fluviatilis.